 Ginger shots: How they can help your body produce GLP-1 naturally

-• GLP-1 is a gut hormone that your body naturally produces after eating; it regulates satiety, blood sugar levels, and appetite.
+• GLP-1 is a gut hormone that your body naturally produces after eating; it regulates satiety, blood sugar levels, and appetite

 What is GLP-1?
-Your natural satiety hormone.
+Your natural satiety hormone

-GLP-1 (glucagon-like peptide-1) is released in your gut as soon as you eat.
-Its main function is simple: it tells your brain, "I'm full."
-At the same time, it slows down digestion so that your blood sugar doesn't spike but rises steadily.
-This means less cravings, less snacking, and more energy.
+A girl noticing her weight loss by pulling at her jeans.GLP-1 (Glucagon-like Peptide-1) is released in your gut as soon as you eat.
+Its main job is simple: it tells your brain "I'm full."
+At the same time, it slows down digestion so your blood sugar doesn't spike but rises smoothly and steadily.
+This means less cravings, less snacking, more energy.
 (1)

 Natural vs. Synthetic: The Important Difference